 As a data scientist and developer, I like to work on creating products derived from scientific analysis of data

 In the medium-long run, I am interested in pursuing a career which combines scientific research with industrial applications.
 I have a particular interest in the topic of fraud detection and would be interested to work and do research in this field.
 I am also interested in research and applications related to the field of technological innovation which I explored during my PhD studies.
-I am open to discussing job-offers from industry and academia

 I believe in the power of knowledge sharing as an important factor in solving nowadays complex problems.
 I share some of my articles and ideas on my blog which you can reach from the above navigation bar.